jruels/core-k8s/labs/pods/index.md

 3. Run a command to exec a shell into a Kubernetes hosted container
 4. Run a command to exec directly into the mysql-client from the command-line

+## Execute on the Leader node

+The following commands should all be executed in the VS Code window connected to the leader node.

 ### Deploy a Pod from the command-line

 1. Show the nodes of the cluster
 ```
 kubectl get nodes